 From looking around TikTok, it becomes clear pretty quickly the tone most videos strike.
 TikToks are silly, outrageous, over-the-top.
-Famous musical artists who have mastered the platform have got this down: they leave tour announcements and release dates to other social channels.
+Famous musical artists who have mastered the platform have got this down: they leave tour announcements and release dates to other other social channels.
 So, don’t take yourself too seriously—this is your chance to be silly!

 How to promote music on Twitter

-Twitter isn’t all just breaking political stories.
+Twitter isn’t all about just breaking political stories.
 Since 2006, Twitter has been a driving force behind what’s being talked about online, with 500 million tweets a day being sent out.

 Twitter is most popular in the US, and has a maturer user base than other platforms, so you consider whether it’s the right service on which to promote your music.
 If you do decide to start tweeting, here’s some tips: